1) IF IT IS A CHILD, AND AN UNKNOWN CAUSE OF DEATH THE TISSUES ARE TO BE PRESERVED FOREVER!

-AT NO TIME DURING THE NEARLY 5 MONTHS IT TOOK TO COMPLETE A “UNKNOWN CAUSE” DEATH CERTIFICATE, DID I NOT HAVE DAILY CONTACT WITH THE CORNER!
+DURING THE NEARLY 5 MONTHS IT TOOK TO COMPLETE A “UNKNOWN CAUSE” DEATH CERTIFICATE, I HAD DAILY CONTACT WITH THE CORNER!

 Detective Henry Stucky and the Larimer Country Coroner have refused to respond to me or any of my phone calls, emails for months.
 Detective Stucky will however tell news channels there is an open death investigation.

 Jake’s autopsy and death certificate took a near record-breaking 5 months to issue.
 I became extremely concerned and started demanding a list of tissues samples taken from the office in about July of 2016.
 I kept getting told by Dianne Fairman “the pathologist” had not got back to her.
 This went on for weeks.

 I should mention Jake tested negative for ALL blood bacteria and viruses while the coroner still had Jake’s body!
 As you will see in the text messages.

 Dianne made it seem the “pathologist” was in Denver or somewhere.
 I was shocked to find out, it was Mr. Wilkerson the Larimer County Coroner in the same building with her!!

 ****IN AUGUST OF 2016, I BEGAN TO SEARCH FOR A SECOND PRIVATE AUTOPSY TO BE PERFORMED.
 I WAS MET WITH GREAT RESISTANCE THAT I WAS REQUESTING MY SON’S SAMPLES BE SHIPPED****